bobbbay/salo/README.md

 The compilation takes some time, due to it being largely from scratch.
 Soon there will be a non cross compiled option.
 At the moment, on an average modern PC, this could take ~30 minutes.

+> Disclaimer: Compilation may not work on WSL or WSL2.
+Proceed at your own debugging.

 ## Development

 Let's run though (pretend) installing Zlib on SEMC OS.
 Add the following to the `handy/install` file (it's already there :wink:).